 NFPA 17 for Dry Chemical Extinguishing Systems 2017 Ed.
 11.3.1 requires examination of dry chemical at least twice a year and after any system activation for a non-pressurized system.
 Section 220.127.116.11 requires examination of dry chemical in pressurized systems to be done at least every six years.

 IMO 1432 31/5/2012 8.2.4 requires that for fixed dry chemical systems, a dry chemical sample is tested for moisture content every two years.

 Our independent laboratory serves customers throughout the world.
 Dyne’s primary business has been testing firefighting foam and antifreeze solution and added sprinkler testing in December 2016.
 We pride ourselves on “Quick, Easy, Accurate and Independent Testing”, says Mark Spaniol, President of Dyne Fire Protection Labs.
 “Accuracy and being Independent is a cornerstone of our lab, we are ISO 9001 certified and take pride in the quality of our test results.
-Our customers demand and deserve a quick and easy testing process and this is why we offer free test kits with free shipping and 5-business day turnaround on all testing results.”
+Our customers demand and deserve a quick and easy testing process and this is why we offer free sample kits with free shipping and 5-business day turnaround on all testing results.”

-Our free testing kits will include:
+Our free sample kits will include: